fullscale180/asm2arm/README.md

 ## How does it work?
-We can refer to that VM in two ways using the commandlet, ( -AppendTimeStampForFiles and -Deploy are optional flags)
+We can refer to that VM in two ways using the cmdlet, ( -AppendTimeStampForFiles and -Deploy are optional flags)
-* Using the Azure PowerShell VM object (PersistentVMRoleContext type as the result of *Get-AzureVm* commandlet, and pass it as the value of the parameter VM, e.g.
+* Using the Azure PowerShell VM object (PersistentVMRoleContext type as the result of *Get-AzureVm* cmdlet, and pass it as the value of the parameter VM, e.g.
 ``` PowerShell
 $vm = Azure\Get-AzureVm -ServiceName acloudservice -Name atestvm